 The Rituals of Chhath Puja

-Chhathi Maiya, commonly known as Usha, the younger sister of Surya (in the Vedas) is the goddess worshipped in this Puja.
+Chhathi Maiya, commonly known as Usha is the goddess worshipped in this Puja.
 The Chhath festival involves several rituals, which are considerably harsher as compared to other Hindu festivals.
-These usually involve taking dips in rivers or water bodies, strict fasting (one can?t even drink water in the entire process of fasting), standing and offering prayers in water, facing the sun for long periods and also offering prashad to the sun at sunrise and sunset.
+These usually involve taking dips in rivers or water bodies, strict fasting (one can't even drink water in the entire process of fasting), standing and offering prayers in water, facing the sun for long periods and also offering prashad to the sun at sunrise and sunset.